Consensys/doc.goquorum/docs/Reference/API-Methods.md

 Approves an organization status change proposal.
 This method can be called by a network admin account.
-Once majority approval is received from network admins, the organization status is updated.
+Once a majority of the network admins approve the status update, the organization status is updated.

 When an organization is in suspended status, no transactions or contract deployment activities are allowed from any nodes linked to the organization and sub-organizations under it.